6 ways to keep your power bill down during lockdown

 5. Keep your home warm and cosy

-Now that we’re heading into winter, it’s important to be on the ball when it comes to keeping your home warm.
+With the winter chill still here, it’s important to be on the ball when it comes to keeping your home warm.
 Making the most of the sun’s natural warmth will allow you to keep your home a comfortable temperature with minimal use of electric heating systems.

 Here are a few tips to keep in mind: